 If they can buy it over the phone then sell it over the phone.

-If you can go from 2 Appointments a day to 4 Appointments a day you are in serious danger of increasing your sales by 100%.
+If you can go from two appointments a day to four appointments a day you are in serious danger of increasing your sales by 100%.

-Now I did not say every sales person should have 4 appointments a day the appointment target will change from industry to industry.
+Now, I didn't say every sales person should have four appointments a day the appointment target will change from industry to industry.